Ovarian cyst: Cyst rupture

-A ruptured ovarian cyst is usually self-limiting, and only requires keeping an eye on the situation and pain medications.
-The main symptom is abdominal pain, which may last a few days to several weeks, but they can also be asymptomatic.
-Rupture of large ovarian cysts can cause bleeding inside the abdominal cavity and in some cases shock.
+A ruptured ovarian cyst is usually self-limiting, and only requires keeping an eye on the situation and pain medications for a few days, while the body heals itself.
+Rupture of large ovarian cysts can cause bleeding inside the abdominal cavity.
+Rarely, enough blood will be lost that the bleeding will produce hypovolemic shock, which can be a medical emergency requiring surgery.
+However, normally, the internal bleeding is minimal and requires no intervention.